Zedruc/nofu-bot/README.md

 - delete the given amount of messages
 - make a generated and safe password slide right into your dms :>

-`- provide a link direct to an image and it will be converted to the given file type!` `- search an anime name and see infos about it! (soon will add a function to search by genre but I have to learn how to not- write 42 if statements for the genres xD)`
+- provide a link direct to an image and it will be converted to the given file type!
+- search an anime name and see infos about it!

 # Facts about the dev
 So, I'm german